 Platforms for decision-making

 The different platforms for decision-making are shown below, going from the most informal in green at the bottom, to the most formal, binding votes that all students can take part in at the top in red.

 Any student can nominate themselves in our elections.
-There are a range of roles to suit everyone, and it is important that the leadership team is made up of a wide range of students.
+There are a range of roles to suit everyone, and it is important that the leadership team reflects the diverse student voices.

-You don't have to be 'the right sort of person', know everyone on campus, be 'political' or have relevant experience.
+You don't have to be 'the right sort of person', know everyone on campus, be 'political' or have relevant experience to get involved or stand in election.
 You just need ideas of how to make things better.
-We provide training and support to help with elections and once you're elected.
+We provide training and support to help with democracy, elections and once you're elected.

 The officers and representatives of the Students' Union are elected to represent the student body.
 You can get involved through scrutinising their work at the Union Council.
 This is the main democratic body of the Union and is comprised of elected student representatives drawn from the Student Rep Scheme, the full-time and part-time officers, members of the Sports and Societies Committees and other elected representatives.
 Full-time officers submit monthly progress reports to be discussed at Council and any student may attend to witness this.
 Any student may also submit a question to the Chair of Council for discussion.

 Voting is one of the main ways in which students can get involved with the work of the Union.
 All students are able to vote in a variety of elections and referenda throughout the academic year.

 Elections for the Student Rep Scheme are split into two.
 Students going on to their second or final year elect their Student Reps towards the end of the academic year in Spring, while postgraduate students and students in foundation and first year elect their Student Reps in Autumn term.
 Also, five Representatives (International Students, Part-Time Students, First Generation Scholars, Mature Students and Student Parents Representatives) are elected at the start of the academic year in Autumn.